 EN 201 builds on the previous grammar and composition foundation students received in EN 101 and EN 102.
 Students will review basic elements of grammar and analyze their use in the sentence.
 They will also analyze basic elements of paragraph construction and clear writing skills and implement these components in writing exercises.
 An overview of the development of the English language will also be given.
 PREREQUISITE: EN 101 and EN 102

-This course will evaluate English literature for its style, content, and value in relationship to Christianity.
+This course will evaluate British literature for its style, content, and value in relationship to Christianity.
 The class will give the student an appreciation for the content and literary style of the English writers.
+Prerequisite: None

 This course will evaluate American literature for its style, content, and value, specifically for the Christian student and teacher.
 The class will give the student an appreciation for the content and literary style of American authors.